EBG2014/Getting-and-Cleaning-Data-Course-Project/README.md

 ###Why is this tidy data?

-This data fulfils the definitions of tidy data as enunciated in the lecture notes to this course and also as set out in Wickham's paper[1]:
+This data (*tidySamsungdata.txt*) fulfils the definitions of tidy data as enunciated in the lecture notes to this course and also as set out in Wickham's paper[1]:

 1. Each variable forms a column.
 2. Each observation forms a row.